AndreaHobby/hhs-ai-strategy-archive/README.md

 4. **No Official Endorsement:** This archive and my commentary do not represent the official position of HHS, HRSA, or any federal agency, past or present.

-5. **Post-Employment Compliance:** I left federal service in March 2025 and am not subject to ongoing federal employment restrictions.
-This archive is created in my personal capacity as a researcher and does not violate any post-employment rules.

-6. **Attribution:** All documents are properly attributed to their original HHS sources.
+5. **Attribution:** All documents are properly attributed to their original HHS sources.
 I claim no authorship of federal policy documents, only participation in their development through the HHS AI Community of Practice.

 **For Current HHS AI Guidance:** Please visit official HHS agency websites:
 - HHS AI: https://www.hhs.gov/